bradiporitmico/affittocertificato_pushnotifications/README.md

 ## What should the callback do?

-If a callback wants to inform the caller that something has gone wrong it **must** throw an Exception with a descriptive note in it
+If a callback wants to inform the caller that something has gone wrong, it **must** throw an Exception with a descriptive note in it

 Here's an implementation of a simple logic in onCurriculum event: